alexkng97/Employees-Project/README.md

 # Employees-Project

-To run program, users should run Starter.java.
+To run program, users should run Starter.java and change the database url appropriately in both Starter.java and EmployeeThread.java.

 Users must have pre-existing empty database with an employees table with correct columns of: